-Opposite to the ancient official school education, the ancient private school education also played an important part in the education history of China, and it was first initiated by Confucius in the Spring and Autumn Period (770 BC-476 BC) and had a great influence on the Chinese people.
+Over against the ancient official school education, ancient private school education also played an important part in the educational history of China.
+It was first initiated by Confucius in the Spring and Autumn Period (770-476 BC) and exercised a great influence on the Chinese people.

-The Spring and Autumn Period (770 BC-476 BC) and Warring States Period (475 BC-221 BC) were a transition period from the slave society to the feudal society, during which education went through dramatic changes with the economic and political situations, and the ancient private schools emerged under such circumstances.
-Scholars served for different kinds of rulers and created various schools, among which the most famous ones included the Confucian School, Mohist School, Taoist School and Legalist School, leading to the phenomenon of 100 schools contending with one another for dominating the realm of thought.
+The Spring and Autumn Period (770-476 BC) and Warring States Period (475-221 BC) were periods of transition from a slave society to a feudal society, during which education went through dramatic changes along with the prevailing economic and political situations.
+Ancient private schools emerged under such circumstances.
+Scholars served different rulers and created various schools, among which the most famous included the Confucian School, Mohist School, Taoist School and Legalist School, leading to the phenomenon of 100 schools contending with one another to dominate the realm of thought.

-The founder of Confucius School, Confucius (551 BC-479 BC) gave lectures on ethics in Qufu (in Shandong Province) during the Spring and Autumn Period (770 BC-476 BC), and Mo-tse (468 BC-376 BC), the founder of Mohist School, discoursed on politics in Jixia Academy of Linzi (in Shandong Province) during the Warring States Period (475 BC-221 BC).
-They both had a substantial influence on the traditional Chinese culture, especially Confucius.
+Confucius (551-479 BC), the founder of the Confucius School, gave lectures on ethics in Qufu (Shandong Province) during the Spring and Autumn Period (770-476 BC), and Mo-tse (468-376 BC), the founder of the Mohist School, discoursed on politics in Jixia Academy of Linzi (in Shandong Province) during the Warring States Period (475-221 BC).
+They both had a substantial influence on traditional Chinese culture, especially Confucius.

-The Wu Emperor (156 BC-87 BC) of the Western Han Dynasty (206 BC-9 AD) carried out a policy of proscribing all non-Confucian schools of thought and espousing Confucianism as the orthodox state ideology, but the private schools were permitted during his reign.
+Emperor Wu (156-87 BC) of the Western Han dynasty (206 BC-9 AD) carried out a policy of proscribing all non-Confucian schools of thought and espousing Confucianism as the orthodox state ideology, but private schools were permitted during his reign.

-The private schools overwhelmed the official ones in the late Eastern Han Dynasty (25-220), and a number of Confucian-classics masters, such as Ma Rong and Zheng Xuan, recruited disciples widely and trained lots of talents.
-The study of Confucian classics emphasized the textual research of names and objects, which was later known to the world as sinology.
+Private schools overwhelmed official ones during the late Eastern Han dynasty (25-220), and a number of Confucian-classics masters, such as Ma Rong and Zheng Xuan, recruited disciples widely and trained lots of talent.
+The study of Confucian classics emphasized textual research of names and objects, later known to the world as sinology.

-Though the official school education was on the wane, the private school education was very prosperous in the Wei (220-265), Jin (265-420), Southern and Northern Dynasties （420-5890), whose teaching contents broke out of the mold of traditional Confucianism, and it also included metaphysics, Buddhism, Taoism and technology.
+Although official school education was on the wane, private school education prospered during the Wei (220-265), Jin (265-420), and Northern and Southern (420-589) dynasties.
+Private education broke out of the mold of traditional Confucianism, and it also included metaphysics, Buddhism, Taoism and technology.